-Ask someone what Omaha’s best cocktail lounge is and it won’t take long before the Green Onion comes up.
-Reputation aside, it might surprise you to learn that this bar, tucked away in a nondescript strip mall in west Omaha, was involved in one of the city’s largest gambling operations.
-Before we go there, let’s go back to the beginning.
+Ask someone what Omaha’s best cocktail lounge is, and it won’t take long before the Green Onion Lounge comes up.
+Reputation aside, it might surprise you to learn that this bar, tucked away in a nondescript strip mall in west Omaha, was once involved in one of the city’s largest gambling operations.

-Its founder, Harlan Warddrip, was a World War II veteran that found work as a salesman for a wholesale feed company.
-He was living in Sioux City before finding his way to Norfolk where he went into the bar business.
-In 1956 he purchased Larry’s Bar at 120 S 4th Street before renaming it the Office Bar.
+Its founder, Harlan Warddrip, was a World War II veteran who found work as a salesman for a wholesale feed company.
+He was living in Sioux City before making his way to Norfolk, where he went into the bar business.
+In 1956, he purchased Larry’s Bar at 120 S. 4th Street and renamed it the Office Bar.
 While Harlan would make his way to Omaha by 1960, the bar in Norfolk lives on.

-What I do know is that Jerry Carmoney owned it after Harlan.
-Jerry’s claim to fame was starting a prank that would continue for the following three years.
-In 1975 he discreetly dropped a 2,700-pound green and white blarney stone at the entrance of Fahey’s Pub on 19th and Leavenworth.
-After that, the stone mysteriously made its way to various bars including 19 West at 19th and Farnam; Clancy’s at 72nd and Pacific; Mulherin’s in northwest Omaha; Old Maple Inn (present day Heron Haven Nature Center) before regulars at Fahey’s staged a daytime raid in 1978 to return it to its home.
-That year Jerry announced that he was going to place a six-foot tall blarney stone made of concrete and weighing 30,000 pounds in front of the Green Onion.
-If anyone has a photo, I’d love to see it.
+Jerry Carmoney took over the 90-seat cocktail lounge after Harlan.
+The new owner’s claim to fame was starting a prank that continued for the next three years.
+In 1975, he discreetly dropped a 2,700-pound green-and-white blarney stone at the entrance of Fahey’s Pub at 19th and Leavenworth.
+After that, the stone mysteriously appeared at various bars, including 19 West at 19th and Farnam; Clancy’s at 72nd and Pacific; Mulherin’s in northwest Omaha; and the Old Maple Inn, now known as Heron Haven Nature Center.
+In 1978, regulars at Fahey’s staged a daytime raid to return the stone to its home.
+That same year, Jerry announced plans to place a six-foot-tall blarney stone made of concrete and weighing 30,000 pounds in front of the Green Onion.

-By 1982 the bar was sold to Jesse Jergensen who would operate it for decades.
-In an arrangement that reminds me of Wild Willie’s Bar and Godfather’s Pizza, Jesse installed an intercom so that his customers could order food from the Rib Cage BBQ joint next door.
-As a part of the 12-member Green Onion group, Jesse and friends often travelled to Lake Erie to fish for walleyes.
-You could often find the group enjoying libations at the bar that inspired its name.
+By 1982, the bar was sold to Jesse Jergensen, who would operate it for decades.
+In an arrangement that reminds me of Wild Willie’s Bar and Godfather’s Pizza, Jesse installed an intercom so customers could order food from the Rib Cage BBQ joint next door.
+As part of the 12-member Green Onion group, Jesse and his friends often traveled to Lake Erie to fish for walleyes.
+You could also find the group enjoying libations at the bar that inspired its name.

 More pictures